-Tomorrow's Teachers is designed for students who want to job sample in the district's elementary or middle schools.
-This course requires students to perform various tasks as directed by the various district classroom teachers and staff.
+Tomorrow's Teachers is designed for students who want to job sample at John H. Walker Middle School.
+This course requires students to perform various tasks as directed by the classroom teachers and staff.
 The purpose of this course is to provide students with realistic, unpaid, job sampling experiences to enable them to make realistic post-secondary career decisions.

 Students will develop skills through interacting with classroom teachers, faculty, and students.
-Successful completion of this course will be measured through weekly journals completed by the students, presentations, workplace mentor evaluations, observations, and

-Work Based Learning Teacher observations.
+Successful completion of this course will be measured through weekly journals completed by the students, presentations, workplace mentor evaluations, observations, and Work Based Learning Teacher observations.
 This course will require students to wear a school issued uniform and district issued ID while on the job site.